• Skip to primary navigation

 This is the best way to distress and antique white painted furniture.

-You're here because you love the look of white furniture with distressed paint and an antiqued or aged look, right?
-I take you step by step through the process and there is also a video tutorial.
-You can follow this easy tutorial on how to paint your old outdated furniture and save a bunch of money.
+You’re here because you love the look of white furniture with distressed paint and an antiqued or aged look, right?
+Great!
+I will take you step by step through the process of painting furniture white and then show you how to distress the paint.
+Follow this easy tutorial to make your furniture look like that in the stores, only better.
 I worked out a process to get this look and just went for it.
 My technique worked!

 vintage sideboard buffet to be painted (3)

 The antiqued paint finish is very popular and you can see it in furniture stores and online.
-The white paint looks old or aged around the raised details and the edges of the furniture.
-Do you know how expensive that furniture is?
-Sometimes the furniture isn't even made of real wood or maybe just part of the piece is real wood.
+The faux distressed furniture looks old or aged around the raised details.
+That furniture is really expensive and a lot of the pieces aren’t even made of real wood.

 furniture surface damaged with scratches and water marks